 The hellebore Orientalis, commonly known as the Lenten rose, is an evergreen, late-winter early-spring flowering member of the buttercup family. so it's not really a rose at all.
-It gets its name because they usually bloom during Lent and because of the various rosey colors in their bloom.
+It gets its name because they usually bloom during Lent and they display various beautiful rosey colors in their blooms.
 They grow hardy in Zones 4 to 9 and can survive in Zone 3 winters.

-Flower colors range from pure white to a deep plum, with in-between shades of pink, rose and magenta.
+Their flower pedels hang downward, like those of a butter cup.
+Flower colors of h.orientalis range from pure white to a deep plum, with in-between shades of pink, rose and magenta.
 Flowers often show intricate contrasting spots on the inside of each cup-shaped bloom.